Franklin-Muhuni/Mini-Challenge-Visualizing-EURO-2020-Team-Stats-as-Network-Graphs/README.md

 </p>

 # Match Statistics
 The data from this project was taken from [UEFA.com](https://www.uefa.com/uefaeuro/history/seasons/2020/).
 The config.py file contains the piece of code that creates the links.
-The BeautifulSoup4, aiohttp and asyncio modules were used to asyncronously issue requests and extract data from each match played in the tournament.
+The BeautifulSoup4, aiohttp and asyncio modules were used to asynchronously issue requests and extract data from each match played in the tournament.